-When the States approved the Code of Practice on Public Access to Official Information on 20th July 1999, they agreed that the provisions of the Code, amended as appropriate in the light of practical experience, should be incorporated into legislation.
-They charged the House Committee (now the Privileges and Procedures Committee) to take the necessary steps to enable the legislation to be assessed for priority for inclusion in the States Legislation Programme.
-As such a Working Party, made up of members of both the Legislation and Privileges and Procedures Committees, was created to make amendments to the Code in the light of experience and work towards appropriate legislation.
+When the States approved the Code of Practice on Public Access to Official Information on 20th July 1999, they agreed that the provisions of the Code, amended as appropriate in the light of practical experience, should be

 The Working Party is currently preparing a draft Freedom of Information (Jersey) Law with the intention, subject to approval of the States, to implement this Law in time for the new ministerial system of government.
-The preparation of this draft is being viewed alongside the requirements of the Data Protection (Jersey) Law 1987, as amended (and with future amendments), the Official Secrets Act and States members' access to information.
+The preparation of this draft is being viewed alongside the requirements of the Data Protection (Jersey) Law 1987, as amended, the Draft Data Protection (Jersey) Law 200- (P.70/2004), the Official Secrets Act and States members' access to information.